2015–16 Nepal blockade: Indian border police action

 On 25 November, Indian Sashastra Seema Bal (SSB) border police shot four Madhesi Nepali youths at the border.
 According to Nepali officials, the youths were trying to bring food and fertilizer into Nepal, and the shooting took place at Bhantabari, Sunsari District on the Nepalese side of the border.
 The SSB denied this, stating that the shooting took place in the Indian territory facing Nepal's Haripur village.
 The SSB also claimed that the people shot at were smuggling prohibited materials, and attacked its personnel when stopped.
 Nepalese government quickly responded with 1 million rupees in compensation to 4 victims' families dispensed within 2 days.

 Attacks on Nepali media

 In spite of an apparent agreement hashed out between India and Nepal, Madhesis stated their demands were still not met.

 Madhesi protesters have stepped up attacks against Nepali media outlets, with a Kathmandu Post media van torched on 28 December.
 India has also been stepping up its control of information in late December, with Sashastra Seema Bal wanting to install radio stations along the border.
-In Nepal there is the view that the Madhesi protestors are being used as a proxy for Indian actions.